 ALEXANDER PALACE & ALEXANDER PARK

-Alexander Park is a big park in front of the Catherine Palace.
+Alexander Park is a big park in front of Catherine Palace.
 At first sight, Alexander Park is a rather wild place and looks more like a forest.
 It is a misleading impression!
 When I first went on a guided tour of Alexander Park, I was fascinated by the history of the park and its accurate landscaping!

 Alexander Park is one of the hidden gems in the suburbs of Saint Petersburg.
 It is well-known by locals.
 However, you will hardly find a travel agency that offers a tour of this place.
 It is a great reason to explore this place, isn’t it?

 Alexander Palace is the palace where Nicholas II, the last Russian Emperor, lived with his family.
 Unlike opulent Catherine Palace with rich decoration, the exterior of Alexander Palace is elegant and strict.

-Twenty years ago, Alexander Park was in a poor condition.
+Twenty years ago, Alexander Park was in a lamentable condition.
 During World War II, the Nazis gravely damaged the park.
 If the restoration of the Catherine Palace and Park began after the war, Alexander park did not receive the necessary maintenance.
 Fortunately, many sights of the park are under reconstruction now.

-While wandering in the park, think of visiting Arsenal.
-Arsenal hosts an exhibition of Imperial weapons collection: armour, helmets, halberds, swords, and other weapons collected by Russian emperors.
+While wandering in the park, think of visiting the Arsenal.
+The Arsenal hosts an exhibition of Imperial weapons collection: armour, helmets, halberds, swords, and other weapons collected by Russian emperors.

 (RUSSIA IN WORLD WAR I MUSEUM)